kuszaj/SFEC/README.md

 # Installation
 Since library is header-only, you can simply copy contains of `include` directory into your include search path or by adding `-I<path/to/SFEC>` to your compiler flags.

-You can also use provided ``Makefile:
+You can also use provided `Makefile`:

 ```bash
 $ make install # will copy include/SFEC to /usr/local/include